 "At this point, an eerie and deafening silence overcame the huge mass of people, who duly rose to their feet as one and collectively stumbled and shuffled in hundreds of thousands across the barren landscape--like in a George Romero zombie film--towards a large black-hole that now materialized in the distance."
-(99)I don't know if Coscarelli has read up on NDEs; perhaps his vision originated in a zone of his unconscious where the dark (but subjectively interpreted), coupled to some direct film references, which to his credit Coscarelli doesn't deign to hide: the tall man's evil minions look like jawas (Star Wars was only three years old); the way darkness laps at the edges of the screen and the tick-tock score echo Halloween (the year before); an old lady fortune teller works one of those hand-in-the-box Dune fear-control tests on Mike.
-What Coscarelli does acheive all on his own is the way he removes any sense of inequality between waking and dreaming life: Mike's sudden wake-ups from nightmares don't carry the feeling of a cheap scare for no reason like they do in American Werewolf in London or Cat People (1982), for example.
+(99)I don't know if Coscarelli has read up on NDEs or not; perhaps his vision originated in a zone of his unconscious where the dark (but subjectively interpreted), coupled to some direct film references, which to his credit Coscarelli doesn't deign to hide: the tall man's evil minions look like jawas (Star Wars was only three years old); the way darkness laps at the edges of the screen and the tick-tock score echo Halloween (the year before); an old lady fortune teller works one of those hand-in-the-box Dune fear-control tests on Mike.
+What Coscarelli does achieve all on his own is the way he removes any sense of inequality between waking and dreaming life: Mike's sudden wake-ups from nightmares don't carry the feeling of a cheap scare for no reason like they do in American Werewolf in London or Cat People (1982), for example.
 With Coscarelli, like Lovecraft, Lynch, or Bunuel, dreams are just as valid as the waking life, maybe even more 'true.'
-He's not just sticking this references in there to try and cover all his bases and provide weird trailer moments; Coscarelli's mythos is more paranormally cohesive than any of his predecessors' and more brave: they don't dare answer the big, final curtain question, the one children ask and adults never answer.
+He's not just sticking this references in there to try and cover all his bases and provide weird trailer moments; Coscarelli's mythos is more paranormally cohesive than any of his predecessors' and more brave.
+They don't dare answer the big, final curtain question, the one children ask and adults never answer.

 Now, you don't need all that parapsychological theorizing to dig the mortal coil dread going on in the Phantasm series, in fact you can just dig the rapid aging of the cast, because the four main principles from the first film -- the kid, A. Michael Baldwin (as Mike, though he's played as older by a different actor in part 2, a decision probably made due to Baldwin's non-movie star face and the bigger budget allowing the hiring of James Le Gros in the role), Bill Thornbury as his older brother Jody, Reggie Bannister, and as the sinister tall man, Angus Scrimm -- all stick around for the subsequent installments, which were released over a 20 year period but within the narrative span only a few weeks or months.
 These actors don't ever appear in much else, so it's a shock to see what is supposed to be merely a few days or hours later within the overarching narrative take such a massive toll on their faces and body language.
-We see the myriad worry lines drain Reggie's Jeremy Piven-style charimsa until all that remains is a sad guy trying to get laid in a world full of yellow blood vomit hell cops.
-He looks beaten but still fixing up sheds to look like seduction zones, moseying up to strange women in ghost towns, and wearily quipping after kills, nursing the bad habit that had gone out of style with the bombing of Last Action Hero.
-Reggie didn't get that memo, but that's part of the series' charms, the Phantasm series never gets any memo... and thank God.
+Myriad worry lines drain Reggie's Jeremy Piven-style charimsa until all that remains is a sad guy trying to get laid in a world full of yellow blood vomit hell cops.
+He looks beaten but still fixing up sheds to look like seduction zones, moseying up to strange women in ghost towns, and wearily quipping after kills foes of various sizes.
+Quips were stale by the later films, but Reggie didn't get that memo, but that's part of the series' charms, the Phantasm series never gets any memo.

 |Young Mike (top); Old Mike (bottom) - IV|

-Maybe all children have to learn to be masochists just to survive, so small and helpless are they, and part of that may come from our ancient use of male initiation cememoies to demarcate the line between manhood and boyziness: girls don't need initiation since nature has menstruation to traumatize them, forever; but male initiatory tribal ceremonies understood the psychological need for such trauma in boys as well.
+Maybe all children have to learn to be masochists just to survive, so small and helpless are they, and part of that may come from our ancient use of male initiation ceremonies to demarcate the line between manhood and boyziness: girls don't need initiation since nature has menstruation to traumatize them, forever; but male initiatory tribal ceremonies understood the psychological need for such trauma in boys as well.
 It only survives today in the form of, alas, fraternity or military hazing, but those are rites initiated by choice; a boy in a tribal society has no choice--it's inescapable, and that dread's allowed to build and build.
 We then lost that sense of inescapable dread/initiation until the 70s when it was gratified by our dread of the gore in our first R-rated movie.
-We who trembled at the coming drive-in night were unique in that respect: R-rated films didn't even exist when our parents were kids, and then video arrived during our teenage years, making it suddenly possible for us to rent Clockwork Orange and Dawn of the Dead and watch them over breakfast with our moms.
+We who trembled at the coming drive-in night were unique in that respect: R-rated films didn't even exist when our parents were kids, and then video arrived during our teenage years, making it suddenly possible for our younger siblings to rent Clockwork Orange and Dawn of the Dead and watch them over breakfast with our moms.
 Any fear of R-rated gore never has any time to generate.

-But in the window right before then, just knowing hard stuff was only out there, at theaters that we couldn't get into, launched a vertigo body drop dread in our spines, like I get now only when looking straight down while leaning over a tall building without a handrail.
+But in the 70s, just knowing hard stuff was only out there, at theaters that we couldn't get into, launched an electirc gravitic dread in our spines, like I get now only when looking straight down while leaning over a tall building without a handrail.

 |The ad that scorched my 6 year-old mind|

-But with VHS, that giddy terror gave way (for me at least) into depression from watching bloody horror movies instead of being outside playing, and from a kind of negative misogynistic osmosis as well as a crushing disappointment that no amount of pan and scan TV room horror could ever compete with the dread of what we had imagined these movies would be like.
-And yet we had already seen too much, and were losing something we barely knew was there in the first place: our faith in our fellow man and the feeling of being safe in our suburban houses at night.
+But with VHS, that giddy terror gave way (for me at least) into depression from watching too many bloody horror movies instead of being outside playing, and from a kind of negative misogynistic osmosis, as well as a crushing disappointment that no amount of pan and scan TV room horror could ever compete with what we had imagined.
+And yet we had already seen too much and our faith in our fellow man and the feeling of being safe in our suburban houses at night.
 It had really begun, probably with renting A Clockwork Orange, and seeing the violent videos Alex sees, all raw and shocking yet dull and flat, they seemed like, real, as if a fake movie within a fictional film somehow created a double negative, and so these films played real. (the way they do with the snuff films found in the film, Vacancy )

-So yeah, I attribute the rise in overprotective parental hysteria and nanny state fascism to the sudden availability of endless amounts of grisly slasher films on video.
+So yeah, I attribute the rise in overprotective parental hysteria and nanny state fascism to the arrival of video rentals.
 We gained overexposure to imaginary danger at the expense of exposure to actual physical kind; in the process we also lost the rite of initiation.
 If the minute after hearing about some gruesome scene in a movie you can watch it on your phone in class, well, you don't have time to get scared, so there's nothing to have to use courage to overcome.
 It's just a lot of fake blood and acting.
 There's no initiatory fear and catharsis.
-You might be building a tolerance for violent images, but for what?
-Maybe it will pay off in the end but there's no ceremony to mark your courage --the way seeing an R-rated horror film with your older brother did.
-Being ten and having seen Carrie was something you could boast of for weeks to come in grade school.
-Your brother must be the coolest.
+You might be building a tolerance for violent images, but that's not going to help with the initiation need that's stifling your soul; there's no ceremony to mark your courage.
+The first one I saw?
+Outland (1981), at 14.
+We heard guys exploded from exposure to space sans suits, and that's where the dread came from.
+It was something to boast of.

 Now of course anything even approaching some sort of hazing as a passage to becoming a man is considered a crime, but even the shockmeisters knew that engendering the fear of what was coming was more important than the thing itself.
 Generating fear helps us realize there was never nothing there to fear in the first place.
 Facing it, our older cooler friends feel obligated to be nice to us, to let us into the cool world. (see Dazed and Confused.)
 Running away from the fear stifles you and earns contempt.
 Seeing Mike and Jody roaring down the road in their '71 'Cuda (below) brings that back.
 This was a time when life was dangerous, and most importantly, so were we.
 (See also my analysis of the best movie about being a kid in that era, Over the Edge).

 |This.
 This you can trust.|

 To get back to that frame of mind, where the setting sun strikes you with giddy drive-in terror and you long for the woodsman Exxon deliverer, first you have to surrender your 80s guns and your 90s disaffection and your 00s sincerity, back before VHS and Betamax and cable.
 Return to the time horror movies created far more dread with a single modulating synthesizer than any John Williams-ish overthought orchestra, when R-rated movie storytellers worked each other into frenzies of fear, describing events from films they'd seen or heard about, lingering over the traumatic scenes and embellishing on what they heard as needed for petrifying effect.
 (2) This is what Phantasm is all about, the fractured but impelling rantings of an imaginative child's mind as he hears the scraping of the branches on the window and tries to sleep; it comes to us as a half-dream hybrid myth, already re-spun by a telephone game's worth of spooky child imagination, it's fiction for the boy seeking initiation into guns, beer, muscle car engines, and beer--the lore of the cool American older brother.
-It's fiction, yet it still feels truer and more vivid than a dozen adult days.
+It's fiction, yet it still feels truer than anything contemporary adulthood has to offer.